Breaking Up is Hard – Enter No Contact

 It also allows you to focus on yourself as an individual and rediscover what makes you happy.
 In conclusion, no contact is not a trick to control your ex.

-Its a necessary step in the healing process that allows you to detach yourself from the relationship and give yourself space.
+It’s a necessary step in the healing process that allows you to detach yourself from the relationship and give yourself space.
 Actual no contact means cutting off all communication with your ex and focusing on your own healing.

-By taking this step, youll give yourself the best chance of moving on and finding happiness, whether that be with your ex or someone else.
-Remember that its okay to be unsure and that healing is a process that takes time.
+By taking this step, you’ll give yourself the best chance of moving on and finding happiness, whether that be with your ex or someone else.
+Remember that it’s okay to be unsure and that healing is a process that takes time.

-Take care of yourself, and youll come out stronger on the other side.
-3) Letting Go of Attachment: The Key to True Love
+Take care of yourself, and you’ll come out stronger on the other side.

 Attachment and love are often used interchangeably, but they are very different things.